MSergiev/OpenGL-Test/README.md

 # OpenGL-Test
-OpenGL shading and texture test
+OpenGL shading and texture test based on the tutorials on learnopengl.com

 Allows basic movement and camera controls.